dpsanders/scipy_2014_julia/Install IPython Notebook.md

 [Installing IPython](http://ipython.org/install.html) and related scientific-Python packages differs by operating system and your want of control.
-On recent Linux distributions (e.g. ubuntu 14.04) a sufficient `ipython-notebook` will be available through the package manager.
+On recent Linux distributions (e.g. ubuntu 14.04) a sufficiently recent `ipython-notebook` will be available through the package manager.
 On Mac and Windows the simplest way to install is by [downloading the Anaconda package](http://continuum.io/downloads) and running its installer.
 (Do *not* use Enthought Canopy/EPD.)